model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 In this post, we've seen how the VS Code extension can help you to iteratively verify properties of your code.
 The extension can debug the unit tests using a standard debugger, generate unit tests that demonstrate property violations, and verify the harnesses.

-The Kani extension has more features which weren’t mentioned in the blog, that you can read about in our [user guide documentation](https://github.com/model-checking/kani-vscode-extension/blob/main/docs/user-guide.md).
+The Kani extension has more features which weren’t mentioned in the blog, which you can read about in our [user guide documentation](https://github.com/model-checking/kani-vscode-extension/blob/main/docs/user-guide.md).

 Please go ahead and try the extension yourself!